 Get Help, Get Approval and Get Sales (But Be Flexible)

-The key to launching a successful advertising and marketing campaign for a marijuana business in California requires following four steps:
+The key to launching a successful advertising and marketing campaign for a marijuana business in California requires following these four steps:

 - Get help from marketing professionals who understand marijuana advertising and marketing.

 - Get approval from an attorney who understands marijuana advertising and marketing laws in California if you’re worried about citations, fines, and other penalties.

 - Get sales by being relentless in your efforts and consistent in your messages.

 - Be flexible enough to change your marketing strategies and tactics in order to keep up with changing laws and interpretations of regulations.

 Do you have any creative marketing ideas for marijuana businesses in California?
 Share them in the comments below.